reactive-python/reactpy/docs/source/index.rst

 Components>` that allow you to focus on what your application does rather than how it does it.

-IDOM is also ecosystem independent.
+Ecosystem independence is also a core feature of IDOM.
 It can be added to existing applications built on a variety of sync and async web servers, as well as integrated with other frameworks like Django, Jupyter, and Plotly Dash.
 Not only does this mean you're free to choose what technology stack to run on, but on top of that, you can run the exact same components wherever you need them.
-Consider the case where, you can take a component originally developed in a Jupyter Notebook and embed it in your production application without changing anything about the component itself.
+For example, you can take a component originally developed in a Jupyter Notebook and embed it in your production application without changing anything about the component itself.

 At a Glance